 Conservation International draws on its expertise designing large-scale marine managed area initiatives in other areas of the Pacific Islands and around the world.
 We have shared resources to profile the marine park’s wildlife and supported traditional Maori leadership in all phases of the park’s development.

-Creating a large-scale marine protected area is a huge undertaking, and networking with other nations with similar initiatives in different stages of development is beneficial to all parties.
-To this end, we have supported the Government of the Cook Islands and the Government of New Caledonia (an archipelago nation 3,500 kilometers to the west in the Coral Sea) to establish a sister-site agreement between their large-scale marine protected areas so they can coordinate their sustainable management efforts.
-New Caledonia will share its experience in the field of cross-cutting scientific exploration, and the Cook Islands will share its expertise in integrated governance to facilitate engagement at all levels.
+Creating a large-scale marine protected area is a complex endeavor and networking with other nations that are undertaking similar initiatives is beneficial to all parties.
+To this end, Conservation International has supported the Government of the Cook Islands and the Government of New Caledonia (an archipelago nation 3,500 kilometers to the west in the Coral Sea) to establish a sister-site agreement between their large-scale marine protected areas so they can coordinate their sustainable management efforts.
+New Caledonia will share its experience in the field of cross-cutting scientific exploration and the Cook Islands will share its expertise in integrated governance to facilitate engagement at all levels.

-Commit to the Pacific Oceanscape
+Committing to the Pacific Oceanscape

 By the numbers

-1.1 million square kilometers conserved
+Over 1.9 million square kilometers sustainably managed.